GuBarca/rest-javaee/README.md

-# rest-javaee
+# restful-javaee
-A simple REST java web application, using Jax-RS, JPA, Hibernate, and Jersey.
+A simple RESTful java web application, using Jax-RS, JPA, Hibernate, and Jersey.